torsteingrindvik/bevy-vfx-bag/README.md

 ## Examples

-All videos are captured from running the [examples](https://github.com/torsteingrindvik/bevy-vfx-bag/tree/main/examples).
+All videos below are captured from running the [examples](https://github.com/torsteingrindvik/bevy-vfx-bag/tree/main/examples).

 Do `cargo r --example` in this repository to get a list of examples you may run.
 Some examples use keyboard/mouse input to change parameters at runtime as well.